reu/bigjs-literal/README.md

 will perform worse than pure big.js expressions.

 This performance impact can be eliminated by using a Babel.
-The library comes with a macro that will parse the expressions in Babel compile time.
+The library comes with a macro that will parse and transform the expressions during Babel compilation.

-To use this macro, add the [babel-plugin-macros](https://github.com/kentcdodds/babel-plugin-macros) plugin (if you are using [create-react-app](https://github.com/facebook/create-react-app) this plugin is included by default) and import the library as `bigjs-literal/macro`:
+To use the macro, add the [babel-plugin-macros](https://github.com/kentcdodds/babel-plugin-macros) plugin and import the library as `bigjs-literal/macro`.
+Note that if you are using [create-react-app](https://github.com/facebook/create-react-app)) the [babel-plugin-macros](https://github.com/kentcdodds/babel-plugin-macros) is already included by default.

 ```javascript
 import b from "bigjs-literal/macro";